sg-gupta/Micromouse_all/README.md

 ## What I'd improve

 - Add actual maze-mapping/solving (flood-fill or similar) — currently it only reacts to walls in front of it, it doesn't remember the maze
-- Tune in the `Ki` term (currently 0) if steady-state centering drift shows up on longer straights
 - Move off jumper-wire wiring to a proper perfboard/PCB for reliability

 ## Repo structure